SystemDylan/fortune-of-the-day/README.md

 - Elastic Load Balancer (ELB) handles load balancing across multiple availability zones and acts as a reverse proxy, accepting connections on port 80 and routing to port 5000, where the Flask app listens
 - Entire application state created and managed using Terraform
 - Terraform configuration file for ELB/ASG automatically deploys a Route 53 CNAME DNS record pointing to the ELB's DNS name
-- Access the web app at http://fortune.systemdylan.com/
+- Access the web app at http://fortune.systemdylan.com/ (site is down temporarily due to aws costs)

 ## SQL Fortune of the Day

 - A rebuilt version of the 'fortune of the day' python flask app.
 Uses a locally hosted MySQL DB instead of an Amazon Dynamo DB
 - The application now contacts a SQL database over an Ipsec VPN facilitated between a pfsense firewall and an aws vpc virtual private gateway.
 All aws vpc and vpc infrastructure was generated and is managed with terraform.
-The terraform scripts for the environment can be viewed at my terraform-aws repo: https://github.com/SystemDylan/terraform-aws
+The terraform scripts for the environment can be viewed at my terraform-aws repo: https://github.com/SystemDylan/terraform-aws (site is down temporarily due to aws costs)

 ## Upcoming Features